newjersey/navigator.business.nj.gov/src/roadmaps/tasks/insurance-massage-therapy.md

 ### Insurance Requirements

 * **Professional Liability Insurance:** To receive your massage therapy license, you must provide proof of professional liability insurance coverage in a minimum amount of $1,000,000.00 per occurrence and $3,000,000.00 aggregate per policy year.
-* **Workers' Compensation Insurance:** If you plan to have employees, the State of New Jersey requires that you obtain `workers' comp insurance|workers-comp.`
+* **Workers' Compensation Insurance:** If you plan to have employees, the State of New Jersey requires that you obtain `workers' comp insurance|workers-comp`.

 > **Once completed, you will have:**
 >